-TRL earned gross premium income of \$654,561k in 2020 compared to \$613,999k in 2019.
 TRL writes a diverse book of business with no single class dominating the overall portfolio.
-Marine, aviation and transport ("MAT") is the largest component, accounting for 19.6% (2019: 20.0%) of total earned premium, with motor vehicle liability accounting for 19.4% (2019: 17.2%).
-These are followed by fire and other damage to property, which accounts for a further 16.6% (2019: 16.7%).
+Marine, aviation and transport ("MAT") is the largest component, accounting for 19.7% (2020: 19.6%) of total gross earned premium, with fire and other damage to property accounting for 17.1% (2020: 16.6%) and motor which accounts for a further 15.6% (2020: 19.4%).

-TRL is in its eighth year of operation and whilst some of the newer longer tail claims are at a relatively early stage of development, we are seeing claims patterns similar to those previously seen under LBO.
-As in previous years, all lines of business continue to show improvement on original pricing and terms, with reinsurance starting to show signs of following suit, albeit at lower levels than we had planned for.
-Claims ratios have clearly been impacted by Covid-19 losses in 2020, but stripping out this unusual event - which would be reduced going forward by exclusionary language - the underlying portfolio performance is strong.
+TRL is in its ninth year of operation and whilst some of the newer longer tail claims are at a relatively early stage of development, we are seeing claims patterns similar to those previously seen under LBO.
+As in previous years, all lines of business continue to show improvement in original pricing and terms, with reinsurance rates also broadly improving.
+Claims ratios have clearly been impacted by Covid-19 losses in 2020, and development through 2021, due to adverse legal rulings.
+However, stripping out this unusual event - the effects of which would be reduced going forward by exclusionary language - the underlying portfolio performance is strong.

-Motor market loss ratios increased in recent years and were further impacted by the change in the discount rate (Ogden rate) which settled at -0.25% following a further review in July 2019.
-We expect to see a reduction in loss ratios following the various government mandated lockdowns and the impact that had on traffic volumes/claims frequency.
-It is too early to say how much that will be and how much will be offset by the reduced premiums offered by some primary carriers.
-Our portfolio is more non-standard in nature (across both personal and commercial) so will not automatically follow the wider market, but clear evidence is emerging of reduced frequency in 2020.
+Motor market loss ratios increased in recent years and were further impacted by the change in the Ogden discount rate which settled at -0.25% following a further review in July 2019.
+Original rates remained suppressed in 2021 as Covid lockdowns continued and loss frequency remained lower.
+Pressure on rates remained due to the 2021 Whiplash reforms and insurers looking to gain market share in anticipation of the FCA's January 2022 pricing reforms.
+Original rate increases in personal lines are expected in 2022 as a result of dual pricing legislation.
+Commercial rating remains challenging.
+Our portfolio is non-standard in nature (across both personal and commercial) so will not automatically follow the wider market, but clear evidence is emerging of reduced loss frequency in 2020 and 2021.
+Loss ratio improvements have been offset, however, by claims inflation, supressed rating and reduced premiums offered by carriers.

-A third year of large global natural catastrophe losses has still not resulted in improving catastrophe prices or terms and conditions, apart from the inclusion of pandemic exclusion clauses.
+A fourth year of large global natural catastrophe losses has still not resulted in wholesale improvements in catastrophe pricing or in terms and conditions, apart from the inclusion of pandemic exclusion clauses.
+As a consequence, we have managed down our catastrophe aggregate exposure.

-Excluding business that is sourced via quota share arrangements with TransRe group companies, 84% (2019: 89%) of TRL's business is generated through brokers with the remaining 16% (2019: 11%) sourced directly with cedants.
-As well as writing the business through these traditional sources,

-TransRe has developed additional distribution capabilities which are supported by TRL such as its Lloyd's Corporate Member, TReIMCo Limited ("TReIMCo"), and a Gibraltar operation, Calpe Insurance Company Limited ("Calpe").
+Excluding business that is sourced via quota share arrangements with TransRe group companies, 85% (2020: 84%) of TRL's business is generated through brokers with the remaining 15% (2020: 16%) sourced directly with cedants.
+As well as writing the business through these traditional sources, TransRe developed additional distribution capabilities which are supported by TRL such as its Lloyd's Corporate Member, TReIMCo Limited ("TReIMCo"), and a Gibraltar operation, Calpe Insurance Company Limited ("Calpe").